 Marta is based on a Spanish play Estado civil: Marta (1969) by Juan Jose Alonso Millan, who apparently also had a hand in the movie adaptation screenplay.
 The film stars Marisa Mell as the titular character, but it's also very much about, if not more about, the other lead Miguel, who is played by Stephen Boyd (Golden Globe winner for best supporting actor in Ben-Hur (1959)), so it perhaps would’ve been more fitting to call it Marta-and-Miguel.
 I suppose just calling it Marta does make her seem a little more alluring.
 The film’s menacing Italian title translates to “...
 After which, the male kills and devours.”

 The movie puts a lot of stock in Marta and Miguel’s lustful but torrid relationship and the secrets each one may or may not be harvesting, and I think it succeeds for a number of reasons, one of which includes Mell and Boyd’s genuine chemistry (and it’s not just their complementary chin dimples).
-Mell and Boyd had a real life love for each other during the filming of Marta, and knowing this makes their near “soapie” character interactions that much more meaningful.
+Mell and Boyd would develop a real life love for each other after the filming of Marta, and knowing this makes their near “soapie” character interactions that much more meaningful.

-A lot of details in their onscreen relationship here seem to me to mirror the two actors’ lives that would transpire during and after back-to-back filming with co-starring roles in The Great Swindle (1971), also directed by Conde, and Marta.
-Marisa fell in love with Stephen while working with him on the set of The Great Swindle, but he would decline her advances at first.
-However, by the time they were filming Marta, they had become an impassioned, entangled couple.
-They eventually got married with a non-legally recognized gypsy wedding but would eventually separate, with it being noted that Boyd had become physically unwell from the intensity of the relationship.
-Aside from the gypsy wedding, there are a few parallels with the development and breakdown of Boyd and Mell’s relationship and with Miguel and Marta’s in the film, almost as if the movie foreshadowed real life in a way.
+A lot of details in their onscreen relationship here seem to me to mirror the two actors’ lives that would transpire during and after back-to-back filming with co-starring roles in Marta and The Great Swindle (1971), also directed by Conde.
+Marisa fell in love with Stephen while working with him on the set of

 The premise is that an insect collector, Miguel, lives alone in a castle mansion in the country outside of Madrid with two servants (George Rigaud and Isa Miranda), and one day this amazing woman, Marta, suspiciously enters his life; she claims to have murdered someone in self-defense, and Miguel decides to keep her hidden from the police in his castle for the time being, as she looks just like his wife Pilar (also Mell), who left him two years ago.
 Romance and complications arise as Marta may not be who she claims to be and Miguel struggles with the guilt-ridden, tormented memory of his deceased mother (Nelida Quiroga).
 The main plot conflict seems to be a “who’s-deceiving-who-here?” sort of thing, trading the suspicion back and forth as to which one of them is the real antagonist.